 - Participants have access to filtered or bottled water at all times

 Please note: a similar communication protocol will be employed should an emergency occur at home and you require immediate communication with your child.
-If you would like to walk through how this communication protocol would change in the event of a more serious medical or political emergency, please feel free to contact Julie Budkowski, Associate Director of Risk Management, at 1.416.964.8942 x770.
+If you would like to walk through how this communication protocol would change in the event of a more serious medical or political emergency, please feel free to contact our Risk Management Team, at 416.964.8942 x1793.

 Our Risk Management team is happy to speak with you regarding any concerns you may have and to help you make the best decision for your family.

 A ME to WE Trip is an inclusive experience with an incredible value.
 Participants will have unparalleled opportunities to not only interact with a beautiful culture but also benefit from leadership training and engaging talks from development specialists.

 From takeoff to landing, all trip details are taken care of, including flights, quality accommodations, transportation and daily meals.
 We also offer 24-hour emergency service with risk management team members in both North America and the country of travel.
 We do ask parents and guardians to deal with visas, vaccines and spending money—everything else, we will handle.

 In addition to on the ground support for your child, we also support you leading up to the trip.
 For those looking to fundraise, coordinators are available on a one-on-one basis to help you with resources, workshops and a fundraising platform to set you up for success.
 In many cases, participants raise enough money to cover the entire cost.
 Learn more by visiting our Fundraising Page.